 Even flushing one seemingly harmless wipe leads to trouble.
 Unlike toilet paper, wet wipes do not break down in water.
-Instead, they lurk in our pipes, clinging to other sewage to form large masses that block our pipelines and damage our water reclamation facility equipment.
+They lurk in our pipes, clinging to other sewage and trash to form large masses that block our pipelines and damage our water reclamation facility equipment.
 These growing monsters cause raw sewage to overflow in your home and ooze from manhole covers.
-The removal of this debris and the repair of damaged equipment can potentially lead to greater expenses for the Public Utilities Department and the citizens of Athens-Clarke County water customers which is passed on through sewer rates.
+The removal of this debris and the repair of damaged equipment leads to greater expenses for Athens-Clarke County water customers which is passed on through sewer rates.

 What Can You Do?